What Is Thai Cashew Chicken?

 What makes Thai cashew chicken different from Chinese cashew chicken?

 Thai cashew chicken uses fish sauce and oyster sauce in the sauce base, which gives it a deeper, more complex savory quality than the lighter cornstarch-thickened sauce of Chinese versions.
-The dried whole chilies are a Thai element, they flavor the oil at the beginning and stay in the dish.
-The overall flavor profile is bolder, less neutral, with the fish sauce doing work that a Chinese version would not ask it to do.
+The chili flakes or dried whole chilies are a Thai element.
+The overall flavor profile is bolder and more complex, with the fish sauce doing work that a Chinese version would not ask it to do.

 Can I make Thai cashew chicken without oyster sauce?